Azure/azure-sdk-for-net/sdk/resourcemanager/Azure.ResourceManager.Core/README.md

 To accomplish this, we're introducing 4 standard types for all resources in Azure:

 #### **[Resource]Data**
 This represents the data that makes up a given resource.
-Typically, this is the response data from a service call such as GET and provides details about the underlying resource.
+Typically, this is the response data from a service call such as HTTP GET and provides details about the underlying resource.
 Previously, this was represented by a **Model** class.

 #### **[Resource]Operations**